 The training programme in Auckland is organised by the Obstetrics and Gynaecology Vocational Training Committee with representation from all hospitals across Auckland.
 This Committee is committed to further improve the quality of teaching in Obstetrics and Gynaecology in Auckland.

-- contact Dr Derek Souter (NWH), Sarah Tout (MMH), Mahesh Harilal (ACH) or Jenny Westgate (NSH) for further information regarding the Integrated Training Programme.
+Contact Dr Derek Souter (NWH), Sarah Tout (MMH), Mahesh Harilal (ACH) or Jenny Westgate (NSH) for further information regarding the FRANZCOG Training Programme, or Jude Kaveney, RANZCOG Training Coordinator firstname.lastname@example.org

 Note: Applicants may be required to attend an interview; this would be at the applicant's expense.